Hypejet/Jet/README.md

 - **Quality of Life** Jet includes many QoL features that you may or may not have seen in other servers, some of which include: setting a block only for a specific player, automatic resourcepack creation, any many more!

 ## Install
-To install Jet you need to download a server jar file from github, which you run like a normal java application.
+To install Jet you need to download a server jar file from Github, which you run like a normal java application.

 ## Usage
-Using Jet is not very different than Craftbukkit based software, except of not having vanilla features and their properties.
+Using Jet is not very different than Craftbukkit based software, except for not having vanilla features and their properties.

 You have a basic configuration file, which contains the most important settings for the server.